+Qualification: BTEC Level 1/Level 2

-Qualification: BTEC First Award Level 1/2 Syllabus: Pearson
+Tech Award in Sport Syllabus: Pearson

 The BTEC Level 1/Level 2 Tech Award in Sport is for learners who want to acquire sector-specific applied knowledge and skills through vocational contexts by exploring the different types and providers of sport and physical activity and the equipment and technology available for participation.
 They will also explore the different types of participants and their needs to gain an understanding of how to increase participation for others in sport and physical activity and further develop their knowledge and understanding of anatomy and physiology.
 Learners will also undertake practical sessions to develop skills in planning and delivering sports activity sessions to participants.